-London fire: Arconic halts sale of Grenfell Tower cladding panels for high rise use
+London fire: Arconic halts sale of Grenfell Tower cladding panels for high-rise use

-The American manufacturer of aluminum composite panels used as cladding in London's Grenfell Tower has halted sales of the product for use in high rise buildings.
+The American manufacturer of aluminum composite panels used as cladding in London's Grenfell Tower has halted sales of the product for use in high-rise buildings.

 At least 79 people were killed when the building burnt down on June 14.